Reno-Koren/Financial-Management-System-for-a-US-Based-S-Corp/README.md

 revenue).
 The business had no financial infrastructure before this project — everything was handled manually from memory.

+Built independently as a self-initiated project alongside full-time studies — no prior development background.

 This system covers the full financial workflow: document management, cash accounting automation, internal reporting, CPA-ready output, and visual dashboards.

 All data is stored and shared securely via Proton Drive (end-to-end encrypted), accessible in real time by the business owner.

 ## Scope